handuah/twitter-ui-clone/README.md

-# whatsupcoders_app
+# Twitter UI Clone

-A new Flutter project.
+A UI Clone of the Twitter App

 ## Getting Started